Pebble Games and Linear Equations: Fractional isomorphism

 To capture the situation of $2$-pebble game equivalence, though, we now need to work with similar partitions that are stable both w.r.t.\ $A$ and w.r.t.\ to the adjacency matrix $A^c$ of the complement of the graph with adjacency matrix $A$.
 Here the complement of a graph $\str A$ is the graph $\str A^c$ with the same vertex set as $\str A$ obtained by replacing edges by non-edges and vice versa.
 Hence $A^c_{aa'}=1$ if $A_{aa'}=0$ and $a\neq a'$, and $A^c_{aa'}=0$ otherwise.
 While a partition in the sense of real arithmetic is stable for $A$ if, and only if, it is stable for $A^c$, this is no longer the case for boolean arithmetic.
 Let us call a partition that is boolean stable for both $A$ and $A^c$, \emph{boolean bi-stable} for $A$.

 Then the following captures the situation of two graphs that are $2$-pebble game equivalent.
-We note that $2$-pebble equivalence is a very rough notion of equivalence, if we look at just simple undirected graphs -- but the concepts explored here do have natural extensions to coloured, directed graphs, and form the basis for the analysis of $k$-pebble equivalence, which is non-trivial even for simple undirected graphs.
+We note that $2$-pebble equivalence is a very coarse notion of equivalence, if we look at just simple undirected graphs -- but the concepts explored here form the basis for the analysis of $k$-pebble equivalence, which is non-trivial even for simple undirected graphs.